 The following information is relevant to those candidates who have been called for interview

-- TAP and FA Topics: TAP/FA topics are available now
+- TAP and FA Topics: TAP/FA topics are available here.

-- Information regarding preference of (TAP/FA) topics: Read the information regarding filling up the preference form.
+- Information regarding preference of topics: Read the information regarding filling up the preference form.

-- Submission of preference form for TAP/FA topics: Submit the preference form on or before 7th May, 2021.
-To submit the preference form click here.
+- Submission of preference form: Submit the preference form on or before 25th of November 2021.
+You can not submit now as due date is over.

-- If you need any clarification please contact us at phd1.chemical.iitb[AT]gmail.com
+- If you need any clarification please contact us at phd1 [dot] chemical [dot] iitb [at] gmail [dot] com

 The Department of Chemical Engineering, IIT Bombay, has a dynamic post-graduate programme with opportunities and strong emphasis on basic and applied research in a wide range of areas including several inter-disciplinary fields.
 This post-graduate programme includes a large number of Ph.D. scholars who primarily contribute to the research activities of the department.
 The Department recruits Ph.D. scholars twice a year, in sync with our semester system.

 Candidates with a Master’s or Bachelor’s degree in Engineering or Technology, or a Master’s in Science are eligible to apply.
 Most candidates who apply have Chemical Engineering or Biotechnology background, but the Department invites candidates from other backgrounds, especially in the context of carrying out interdisciplinary research.

 For admission to the Ph.D. programme in chemical engineering department minimum requirements are (one of)

 - B.Tech./M.Tech. or equivalent degree in Chemical Engineering.